athrawes/aml/README.md

 When specified as a function parameter, ignores this parameter.

-When used in a destructuring operation, such as a `match` arm, ignores the destructured value.
+When used in a destructuring operation, such as a `case` arm, ignores the destructured value.

 When used in a guard expression, represents the default case.